BradenMccoy/indoor-nav-gui/README.md

 ## Instructions for Installation
 In order to run the camera program, we first need to clone the code repository by running `git clone https://github.com/BradenMccoy/indoor-nav-gui`.

 After the repository has been cloned, we can run `sudo apt install python3` in order to install Python in the current environment if it is not yet installed.
+Use `pip3 install -r requirements.txt` to install the necessary packages for the program to run.
 Then, just use `cd` to navigate into the repository, and run `python3 indoor_nav_gui.py` to start the program with the depth camera connected via USB.

-If done correctly, a window will pop up showing the depth stream from the camera, a danger slider at the top representing closeness to a detected obstacle, as well as our other outlined UI elements.
+If done correctly, a window will pop up showing our program UI with the depth camera stream.

 ## Our UI Documentation